zm0612/Hybrid_A_Star/readme.md

 (1). **C++11 or C++0x Compiler**

 (2). **ROS Melodic**: I'm developing on the melodic version.
-Using other versions of ROS, it should also work normally
+Using other versions of ROS 1, it should also work normally

 ```shell
 sudo apt-get install ros-melodic-costmap-*